SawantAchal/invitation-card-maker/README.md

 3. The application will load, and you can start creating your invitation card.

 ## Project Structure

-index.html: The main HTML file containing the structure of the application. style.css: The CSS file containing styles for the application. script.js: The JavaScript file containing the logic for the application.
+1.index.html: The main HTML file containing the structure of the application.

+2.style.css: The CSS file containing styles for the application.

+3.script.js: The JavaScript file containing the logic for the application.